psipred/psipred_react/README.md

 3. If it is a new sequence job, don't forget to add your job to the `ResultsSidebarResubmission` class in `results_sidebar_resubmission.js` and don't forget any tooltips.
 Copy an existing entry and edit as needed.

 4. If you need extended sidebar options edit `sidebar.js`.
 Update the `Sidebar` class to include any additional panels when it detects if `'[ALGORITHM]_job'` has been selected.
 And then reference a new class of the form `[Algorithm]Options`.
 Add your new class and the appropriate inputs.
 You MUST ensure that the form input names match the new state variable names you added in step 1 if you added new state variables (i.e. `DisplayArea`'s `this.state` etc...).
 You will also have to update `shared/index.js` `configurepost()` to include extra options.
+Important in `checkform.js` add any checks for params the user provides in `validateFormData`

 5. In `checkform.js` in `validateFormData()`.
 Add/Update any new validations you now may have for the new/advanced/options inputs.